 I own a Masterbuilt electric smoker and recommend them to friends, family, and beginners alike.
-With the design of their electric smoker looking more like a mini-fridge than a smoker and having insulated walls, they are very consistent.
+With the design of their electric smoker looking more like a mini-fridge than an electric smoker and having insulated walls, they are very consistent.

 For our review of this model, click here (Review of Masterbuilt Electric Smoker)